juntao/arenztopia/content/news/Issue 34.md

 Olb City Announcer: What's the coolest thing you've ever seen at the OCHNM?

 Louis Keon: Well, so I remember in 2004 I was introduced to this nice woman named Dr. Katherine Sapersky, and she had recently found this huge treasure trove of fossils, and she had brought this huge heavy-looking duffel bag.
 I asked her what was in the bag, and she said, "Well, nothing really, just some fossils," and she unzipped the bag and brought out this huge chunk of rock, which was literally completely encrusted in fossils: Like, I would say it was at least 85 percent fossils.
 And I had never seen like, 90% of them.
-And keep in mind, I have a PhD in Prehistoric Biology.
+And keep in mind, I have a PhD in Prehistoric Biology from Arenztopia Univeristy at Arenztopia City.
 I would estimate that there was like, literally 355 different new species in that one rock.
 That was about the coolest thing I've ever seen in my entire career.

 OCA: That is really cool!
 What is the newest fossil that you've seen?

-LK:
+LK: Well, so just last week we had this archaeologist named Kallahan Mvwry.
+He's a really frequent visitor and this time he brought in a

 OCA: